validator-labs/validator-plugin-network/README.md

 1. Execute DNS lookups
 2. Execute ICMP pings
-3. Validate Netcat TCP connections with optional TLS and proxy configuration
+3. Validate TCP connections to arbitrary host + port(s), optionally through an HTTP proxy
-4. Check each IP in a CIDR range to ensure that they're all free (unallocated)
+4. Check each IP in a given range (starting IP + next N IPs) to ensure that they're all unallocated
 5. Check that the default NIC has an MTU of at least X, where X is the provided MTU

 Each `NetworkValidator` CR is (re)-processed every two minutes to continuously ensure that your network matches the expected state.